-Then enters a married man from my religious community to leave his impression.
+Then enters a married man from my community to leave his impression.
 He tried his best to get my newly divorced mother wrapped into his web of infidelity.
 He worked at my mother’s summer camp job and I, always by her side, didn’t trust him from the jump.
-He would tell me to “go for a walk” and I rolled my eyes to and stayed right by my mother’s side.
+He would tell me to “go for a walk” so he could be alone with my mother.
+I rolled my eyes as if to say “yeah right” and stayed right by my mother’s side.
 My mother never fell for his smooth ways and he eventually moved onto an easier target.
-But I hated him for years.
+But I hated – more like loathed him for years.

 It’s pretty clear that by the age of 16 I didn’t have daddy issues, I had male issues.
 I was so deeply disappointed in them.
 And I was skilled at making sure they knew I did not need their attention, compliments or validation.
-I did this mainly by hosting a mostly “don’t mess with me” straight face whenever males were around.
 Sure I had male friends, but when friend vibes turned into googly eye vibes…Peace Out.
 And can you imagine the repulsion I felt when a strange man would tell me to smile?
+YUCK.

 But my story doesn’t end there.

 I was eventually old enough to travel.
 I lived out of the country for a few months.
 I worked on my personal faith.
 I met people.
 I listened to their stories.
 I became a dental hygienist.
 I listened to even more stories.
 And I realized there is no protective hedge around any of us.
-I also learned that even though I was able to defend myself and avoid trouble at an early age.
-Not everyone has that ability.
+I also learned that even though I was able to defend myself at an early age, not everyone has that ability.
 And who’s to say if verbal abuse had been physical abuse that I would not perpetuate the hurt and pain that hurt people often do.

 My empathy started to develop…

-I ended up marrying an honorable man who I am forever grateful for.
+I ended up marrying an honorable man.
 He patiently helped me to see that the distorted examples of men in my life were not the only versions of a man.
 He taught me a balanced view of empathy.
 He patiently waited for my ego to deflate and for me to recognize that my experience was not the end all be all.
-He respected my triggers and helped me see it’s only right to treat him with respect.
+He respected my triggers and helped me see it’s only right to treat him with respect too.